anttisalonen/progbook/rst/c_str.rst

 Now, what happens is the program will always check, when executing the statement, whether your statement is true and if not, will immediately crash the program.
 This is helpful for detecting cases where your assumptions were wrong.

-Finally, *debuggers* are programs which execute your program in a controlled environment with the ability to track and stop the program executiuon when necessary.
+Finally, *debuggers* are programs which execute your program in a controlled environment with the ability to track and stop the program execution when necessary.
 One potentially useful debugger is *gdb* (or its clang counterpart, *lldb*).
 There are many ways to use it but one way is to get a *backtrace* of the function calls leading to the crash, i.e. all the function calls in the stack at the time the crash occurred.
 This can be achieved by following these steps:

   * Compile the program with "-g3" to get include debug data in the program which will be used by the debugger e.g. to display line numbers
   * Possibly do not compile with optimisations, i.e. do not compile with "-O2" as this may cause the debugger output to be very different